March 21, 2017 - Kate

 Bring an emergency kit

 If you ask us, we’d always rather be safe than sorry.
 And, if you’re traveling in hurricane season, that means bringing an emergency kit with you.
-This kit should include supplies such as a portable water filter, a three-day supply of food, a battery-powered radio, a flashlight, a first aid kit, a whistle, your medications, and other key elements you can find here.
-This kit will vary depending on who you’re traveling with—it will look very different if you’re traveling with children, for example.
+This kit should include supplies such as a portable water filter, a three-day supply of food, a battery-powered radio, a flashlight, first aid supplies, a whistle, your medications, and other key elements.
+This equipment will vary depending on who you’re traveling with—it will look very different if you’re traveling with children, for example.
 Think through what you would need if you were to be in your hotel room for several days.
-Again, it’s unlikely you’ll need it, but it’s worth it to have it on hand, just in case.
+Again, the likelihood you’ll need it is slim, but it’s worth it to have it on hand, just in case.